Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Reminder on the model and its phases

 \item a glassy phase (SG), corresponding to large loads $\alpha$, in which the local activity $\langle \sigma_i\rangle$ varies from neuron to neuron ($q>f^2$), but does not cluster around any specific location in space in any of the environments ($\rho(x)=f$ after averaging over remappings).
 In this SG phase the crosstalk between environments is so large that none of them is actually stored in the network activity.

 \item a 'clump' phase (CL), for small enough load and noise, where activity depends on space, {\em i.e.} $\rho(x)$ varies with $x$.
-More precisely, the activity is localized in one of the stored environments (reference environment here).
+In the present case, the activity is localized in the first environment (reference environment).
+This is the consequence of our choice for the reference environment, but in practice the activity could be localized in any environment.
 Which environment is retrieved may depend on external factors (initial configuration of activity, specific inputs, ...), and may vary with time due to thermal fluctuations.

 \end{itemize}

 Unless stated otherwise, we take the parameter values $w=0.05$ and $f=0.1$ in the numerical simulations throughout this work.